py-cov-action/python-coverage-comment-action/README.md

     # Same with orange.
 Below is red.
     MINIMUM_ORANGE: 70

+    # Maximum number of files to display in the comment.
+If there are more
+    # files than this number, they will only appear in the workflow summary.
+    # The selected files are the ones with the most new uncovered lines.
+The
+    # closer this number gets to 35, the higher the risk that it reaches
+    # GitHub's maximum comment size limit of 65536 characters.
+If you want
+    # more files, you may need to use a custom comment template (see below).
+    # (Feel free to open an issue.)
+    MAX_FILES_IN_COMMENT: 25

     # If true, will run `coverage combine` before reading the `.coverage` file.
     MERGE_COVERAGE_FILES: false